bluesnap/bluesnap-android-int/README.md

 The SDK provides the following methods for your convenience:

-    updateRates()
     getSupportedRates()
     convertUSD()
     convertPrice()

 ## PayPal
-If a shopper makes a purchase with PayPal, a PayPal transaction ID will be passed as part of the `PaymentResult`.
+If a shopper makes a purchase with PayPal, a PayPal transaction ID will be passed as part of the `SdkResult`.
 All the other fields that are relevant to a credit card transaction will be empty.

 ## Kount
-The SDK includes an integrated Kount SDK, a `kountSessionId` will be passed as part of the `PaymentResult`.
+The SDK includes an integrated Kount SDK, a `kountSessionId` will be passed as part of the `SdkResult`.
-This `kountSessionId` is needed for creating a successful transaction (see Auth Capture example - Credit card payments).

-If you have the Enterprise fraud prevention service level, pass your Kount MID In the intent you pass to `BluesnapCheckoutActivity`

-    intent.putExtra(BluesnapCheckoutActivity.EXTRA_KOUNT_MERCHANT_ID, KountMerchantId);

 ## Customization and UI Overrides
 It is possible to customize the checkout experience, change colors, icons and basic layouts.